MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/build-dynamic-lean-universal-packages.md

 > [!NOTE]
 > This article was written by Microsoft experts in the field who work with enterprise customers to deploy Office.

-As an admin, you might want to deploy the Microsoft 365 Apps in your organization.
-But such a deployment is often more than just pushing the basic Microsoft 365 Apps to your devices.
-Users might need additional components, e.g. specific language packs, proofing tools or additional products like Visio or Project.
+As an admin, you might plan to deploy the Microsoft 365 Apps in your organization.
+Such a deployment is often more than just pushing the basic Microsoft 365 Apps to  devices.
+Users might need additional components, e.g. language packs, proofing tools or additional products like Visio or Project.
 We often refer to these scenarios as **2nd installs**, while the initial installation of the Microsoft 365 Apps is often called **1st install**.
 For 1st install scenarios, have a look at the [install options](install-options.md) as well as the best way to [right-size your deployment](right-sizing-initial-deployment.md).

-This article shows you how to build dynamic, lean, and universal packages for Microsoft 365 Apps.
-This method can greatly reduce long-term maintenance costs and effort in managed environments.
+This article shows you how can greatly reduce long-term maintenance costs and improve user satisfaction by implementing 2nd installs with dynamic, lean, and universal packages for the Microsoft 365 Apps.

 ## The challenge
-Historically, the task of supporting 2nd install scenarios was solved by creating dedicated installation packages for each components.
-Usually, an admin would combine the necessary source files (of ~3 gigabytes) with a copy of the Office Deployment Tool (ODT) together with a configuration file.
+Historically, the task of supporting 2nd install scenarios was solved by creating a dedicated installation package for each.
+Usually, an admin would combine the necessary source files (of ~3 gigabytes) with a copy of the Office Deployment Tool (ODT) and a configuration file tailored for the scenario.

 But, especially in larger organizations, you often don't have a single configuration set of Microsoft 365 Apps.
 You might have a mix of update channels, e.g. the majority is on Monthly Enterprise Channel and a small number of special-purpose devices is on Semi-Annual Enterprise Channel.
-And maybe you're currently transitioning from 32-bit to 64-bit, and you'll have to support both architectures for some time.
+Maybe you're currently transitioning from 32-bit to 64-bit, and you'll have to support both architectures for some time.

 If you build a dedicated, e.g. Language Pack deployment for each channel and architecture in above example, you would end up with four packages: Monthly Enterprise Channel x86, Monthly Enterprise Channel x64, Semi-Annual Enterprise Channel x86, Semi-Annual Enterprise Channel x64.
 This is not a sustainable approach and has the following disadvantages:

 - High maintenance costs due
-    - High number of packages to create and maintain
+    - High number of packages to create and maintain.
     - Embedded source files get outdated over time and need servicing.
     - High bandwidth consumption during deployment, as the full 3 GB package is synchronized to the device before the actual installation starts.
 - Bad user experience
     - Users have to understand their current configuration and pick the matching package from the software portal.
     - Long deployment time as full source files are synchronized first.
-    - If embedded source files are outdated, the installation will downgrade the full installation, before the update cycle kicks in and updates all devices.
+    - If embedded source files are outdated, the installation will downgrade the full installation, before the update cycle kicks in and updates all apps again.

-So, how do you build packages that are less costly to maintain over time frame and is more user friendly?
+So, how do you build packages that are less costly to maintain over time and are more user friendly?

 ## The solution: Dynamic, lean, and universal packages